moechofe/lowresrmx/asset.dev/manual.md

 Repeat the list of `instruction...` until the `expression` ahead became true.
 An [expression](#expressions) is evaluated as `true` if the result of the expression is different from 0.

-`EXIT` command will exit one level of REPEAT/UNTIL.
+Possible way to get out of the loop is using `EXIT` or `GOTO`.

 It different from WHILE/WEND because `expression` is evaluated after the list of instruction... is executed.

     stop_now=-1
-    repeat
+    REPEAT
-        print "do it anyway"
+        PRINT "do it anyway"
-    until stop_now
+    UNTIL stop_now

 `EXIT` command will exit one level of REPEAT/UNTIL.

 #### `WHILE/WEND/EXIT`

-    while expression
+    WHILE expression
         instruction...
-        [exit]
-    wend
+        [EXIT/GOTO]
+    WEND

 Repeat the list of instruction... while the `expression` above is true.
 An [expression](#expressions) is evaluated as `true` if the result of the expression is different from 0.

-`EXIT` instruction will exit one level of WHILE/WEND.
+Possible way to get out of the loop is using `EXIT` or `GOTO`.

 It different from REPEAT/UNTIL because `expression` is evaluated before the instruction... list is executed.

     count=0
-    while count
+    WHILE count
-    print "not executed"
+        PRINT "not executed"
-    wend
+    WEND

+`EXIT` instruction will exit one level of WHILE/WEND.

-#### `FOR/TO/NEXT/EXIT`
+#### `FOR/TO/STEP/NEXT/EXIT`

-    for variable=begin to ended [step incr]
+    FOR variable=begin TO ended [STEP incr]
         instruction...
-        [exit]
+        [EXIT/GOTO]
-    next identifier
+    NEXT identifier

 Repeat the instruction... list while varying the value of the `variable` starting at `begin` [expression](#expressions) until it reach `ended` expression included.
 The increment can be changed using `incr`, allowing to iterates in reverse.

+Possible way to get out of the loop is using `EXIT` or `GOTO`.

 Real example that print numbers from 1 to 9 in ascending and descending order.

-    for i=1 to 9
+    FOR i=1 TO 9
-        print i;
+        PRINT i;
-    next i
+    NEXT i
-    print
+    PRINT
-    for i=9 to 1 step -1
+    FOR i=9 TO 1 STEP -1
-        print i;
+        PRINT i;
-    next i
+    NEXT i

 `EXIT` command will exit one level of FOR/TO/NEXT.

 #### `GOTO`

-    goto label
+    GOTO label

 Make the execution of the program to jump at the specific `label`.